tavareshenrique/henriquetavares.com/src/pages/setting-eslint-on-reactjs/index.md

 ![Word](./word-en.png)

-It makes it easy for you to leave your code standardized not only for you, but for your entire team, so the code is standardized and organized not only for you, but for your entire team.
+This makes it easy for you to make your standardized code not just for you, but for your entire development team.

  ### Pre ESLint Code